How to Choose Educational Apps That Actually Teach

 The AAP Guidelines

 The American Academy of Pediatrics (AAP) is the most-cited authority on children's screen time.
-Here are their current recommendations:
+Their current recommendations:

 - Under 18 months: Avoid screen time (except video calling)